This article will guide you, step by step, to make your own cheese cultures at home.

 Making your own starter cultures is a wonderful way to advance your home cheese making and to make this artisan craft even more economical.

-So, give it a go, and let us know how it turns out for you.
+So, give it a go, and make your own Thermophilic and Mesophilic cultures and let us know how it turns out for you.

 As always, feedback, advice or questions are welcomed.
 Join the discussion over at the Curd Nerd Forum.
 We would love to hear from you!

 If you’re a cheese shop owner and are looking for ways to set up your business for success, here are our top resource to help you do that:

 -Secure your safety through worker’s comp insurance from Cerity

 -Don’t forget to check out some New Cheese Recipes